ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-enc-request title="Encapsulated Request"}

-That is, an Encapsulated Request comprises a Key Identifier, HPKE KEM ID, HPKE
+That is, an Encapsulated Request comprises a Key Identifier, an HPKE KEM ID, an
-KDF ID, HPKE AEAD ID, Encapsulated KEM Shared Secret, and HPKE-Protected
+HPKE KDF ID, an HPKE AEAD ID, an Encapsulated KEM Shared Secret, and an
-Request.
-The Key Identifier, HPKE KEM ID, HPKE KDF ID, and HPKE AEAD ID fields
+HPKE-Protected Request.
+The Key Identifier, HPKE KEM ID, HPKE KDF ID, and HPKE
-are defined in {{key-config}}.
-The Encapsulated KEM Shared Secret is the output
+AEAD ID fields are defined in {{key-config}}.
+The Encapsulated KEM Shared
-of the `Encap()` function for the KEM, which is `Nenc` bytes in length, as
+Secret is the output of the `Encap()` function for the KEM, which is `Nenc`
-defined in {{Section 4 of HPKE}}.
+bytes in length, as defined in {{Section 4 of HPKE}}.

 ## Response Format {#res-format}